dharmatech/haskell-methods/README.md

 # Other approaches

 Feel free to comment in the issues if you have suggestions for other approaches to implementing this sort of thing.

+# Feedback

+See this [r/haskell thread](https://www.reddit.com/r/haskell/comments/p0pclw/haskell_methods/) for some discussion.